CS583pgm/F2021/README.md

 #### Late Submission Policy

 There is a 5-minute grace period.
-After the grace period is over, every late minute costs 1 point.
+After the grace period is over, every late minute costs 100/(48x60) = 0.03472 points.
 The late submission policy is strictly enforced.
 Please do not submit late; submit early.

 #### Extensions